2007 Mid Bedfordshire District Council election

 Elections to Mid Bedfordshire District Council were held in May 2007.
-These were the last elections to council, with all 53 seats being up for election.
+These were the last elections to the council, with all 53 seats being up for election.
 Councillors elected would serve a two-year term, expiring in 2009, when Mid Bedfordshire District Council was replaced by Central Bedfordshire Council.
 The Conservative Party retained overall control of the council, winning 37 of 53 seats on the council.
 The Conservatives won 8 seats (5 wards) unopposed, as did an Independent candidate in one ward.